wernsey/bitmap/README.md

     for the [Cairo graphics library](https://cairographics.org)
   * The `palette/` subdirectory contains a utility for generating palettes and converting images to those palettes.
-  * `pbm.c` and `xbm.c`: Samples on how to use the module with PBM and XBM file formats.
+  * `pbm.c` and `xpm.c`: Samples on how to use the module with PBM and XPM file formats. `to_xbm.c` contains a function that can output a bitmap as a XBM.
   * The `kmeans/` subdirectory contains a program that uses [K-means clustering](https://en.wikipedia.org/wiki/K-means_clustering) to identify the dominant colors in an image.